Skip Ribbon Commands

 Health Issues

-First of all, there’s a difference between real vomiting and just spitting up.
+First, there’s a difference between real vomiting and just spitting up.
 Vomiting is the forceful throwing up of stomach contents through the mouth.
-Spitting up (most commonly seen in infants under one year of age) is the easy flow of stomach contents out of the mouth, frequently with a burp.
+Spitting up (also known as gastroesophageal reflux, or GER) is the easy flow of stomach contents out of the mouth, frequently with a burp.
+It is most commonly seen in infants under 1 year of age.

 Vomiting occurs when the abdominal muscles and diaphragm contract vigorously while the stomach is relaxed.
-This reflex action is triggered by the “vomiting center” in the brain after it has been stimulated by:
+This reflex action is triggered by the "vomiting center" in the brain after it is stimulated by any of the following:

 • Psychological stimuli from disturbing sights or smells